All properties affected by the Universal Recycling Ordinance must submit an Annual Diversion Plan every year between

 All properties affected by the Universal Recycling Ordinance must submit an Organics Diversion Plan (ODP) every year between Oct.
 1 and Feb.
 1.

 Happy Holidays from Austin Resource Recovery!
 The “slide” only affects City of Austin curbside customers.
 Don’t forget that all trash, recycling, organics and yard trimmings collection will “slide” one day for Thanksgiving Day, Christmas Day and New Year's Day (refer to tables below).
 Please set out your carts by 6:30 a.m. on the day of your collection.

-Austin Resource Recovery provides curbside recycling collection to single-family households and some small scale multifamily customers in Austin.
-With our curbside recycling program, you can mix recyclable paper, plastic, metal and glass in your blue recycling cart – no sorting required!
+Austin Resource Recovery provides curbside collection of recycling to single-family households up to four-plexes in Austin.
+Place mixed paper, plastic, metal and glass directly in your blue recycling cart – no sorting required!

 Austin Resource Recovery provides services designed to transform waste into resources and keep our community clean.